iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 ### Relationships
 - [Termination](./termination): the DIDComm connection may be gracefully concluded using the [termination protocol](./termination).
-- [Authentication](./authentication): The authentication protocol can be used to authenticate parties participating in the established[connection](./connection)
+- [Authentication](./authentication): The authentication protocol can be used to authenticate parties participating in the established [connection](./connection)
 - [Feature Discovery](./feature-discovery): Feature discovery can be used to learn about the capabilities of the other party.

 ### Example Use-Cases

 - A corporation offers a QR code on the website for customers to connect to their services.